 1. On The Top With A Strong Will: Finland

 Winning the title of the happiest country in the world again, Finland is one of the Nordic countries that keeps topping the report right from 2017.
 The lower income gap, increased quality of life, low corruption, high life expectancy rates, and work-life balance contribute towards Finns’ happiness.
-The report also takes into consideration factors like social support, GDP, freedom to make life choices, and more that Finland excelled in.
-Finland’s strong policies like ‘housing first’, that makes sure people on the streets get the required support and a home make the country different.
-Their philosophy of sisu, loosely translated to ‘perseverance and determination, strength of will, and being rational in adverse times’ expresses the Finnish peoples’ inherent character.
+The report also takes into consideration factors like social support, GDP, freedom to make life choices and more that Finland excelled in.
+Finland’s strong policies like ‘housing first’, which make sure people on the streets get the required support and home make the country different.
+Their philosophy of sisu, loosely translated to ‘perseverance and determination, the strength of will, and being rational in adverse times’ expresses the Finnish people’s inherent character.
 Factors like this sustain Finland’s first position.
-The world’s happiest country also stresses more on experiential learning rather than quantitative testing leading to educational successes.
+The world’s happiest country also stresses more on experiential learning rather than quantitative testing leading to educational success.